French Bob Haircuts That Make Me Want to Book a Flight to Paris and a Salon Appointment

 Micro Bend

-While keeping the outline crisp.
-Request a classic French bob, styled with a flat iron and subtle wrist turns.
+Ask for a classic French bob, then style it with a flat iron and subtle wrist flicks at the ends.

 Minimal Fringe